VKTS0912/soft-gripper-grasping-objects/README.md

 ```
 Modify the file 'gen_grippers.py' to make the correct folder workspace (replace 'workspace' with the correct root directory on your machine).
 Then run the file and you will see the created urdf files of grippers located in '/workspace/IsaacGymEnvs/assets/urdf/soft_gripper/gen_grippers'.
 If you want to use the pre-generated gripper assets,
+### Prepare the training environment

 ### Executing program